OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 ### Step 9: Final Preparations
 - Prepares the `.rom` file for flashing (internal or external based on user input).

-## Updating the Firmware Internally
+## (Optional) Updating the Firmware Internally
 If you choose to update the firmware internally, follow these steps:
+- PLEASE NOTE: This is only availbile after you flash the firmware externally!

 ### Install flashrom
 To install flashrom, use the following command: